Emerson University, Multan

 Emerson University, Multan, formerly known as the Government Emerson College Multan is located in the city of Multan in the Punjab province of Pakistan.
-It is also called Govt.
-College Multan, GC Multan, or Govt.
-Bosan Road College Multan.
 It is the largest college in Multan city located on Bosan Road.
-The prestigious and historic school is affiliated with Bahauddin Zakariya University, Multan, Pakistan.

 History

 It was established on 13 April 1920.
 In 1933, this institution was named Government Emerson College, after Sir Herbert William Emerson, governor of the Punjab in recognition of his services to education.

-The first campus of this college was on Kachehry Chowk in Multan, now the location of Government Women university Multan; which is upgraded from a girls Degree College.
-The new campus, built to meet the needs of the growing number of male student, was completed in 1963.
-After that time, the college began offering post graduate programs.
+The first campus of this college was on Kachehry Chowk in Multan, now the location of Government Women University, Multan; which has been upgraded from a girls Degree College.
+The new campus, built to meet the needs of the growing number of male students, was completed in 1963.
+After that time, the college began offering post-graduate programs.
 The larger campus includes a stadium for cricket, hockey and football ground, basketball ground, hostels and college building.

 Courses

 It serves as a higher secondary school and graduation college offering Bachelor (BS 04 Years), Intermediate programs, such as FA, F.Sc, I.Com, ICS, and postgraduate programs.
 Postgraduate classes include M.Sc.
 Zoology (1989); M.A Political Science (1993); M.A English (1996); M.Sc.
 Botany; M.A.
 Economics; M.A.
 Urdu in (2004); and M.A.
 Islamiat (2005).
 Also offering M.Sc Physics; M.Sc Chemistry; and M.A International Relations.

 Students who meet generous threshold for attained grades are eligible to receive a free laptop.
 All students in BS, MS, LLM, M.Phil and Ph.D programs are automatically eligible to receive a free laptop.

 Official website of Govt Emerson College Multan relaunched in October 2017.